Home » Schools & Education » Local Schools » Independent Secondary & P-12 Schools

 Why choose Brisbane Girls Grammar School?

-Girls on laptops at at Brisbane Girls Grammar School
+Brisbane Girls Grammar

 The School’s wide-ranging academic, sporting, cultural, community service and leadership programs are designed to recognise the particular talents of each girl and develop her unique abilities.

-Grammar girls can participate in 19 competitive sports, which foster important leadership, decision-making and teamwork skills, that are highly valued in future careers and life pursuits.
+Grammar girls can participate in 18 competitive sports, which foster important leadership, decision-making and teamwork skills, that are highly valued in future careers and life pursuits.

 The Instrumental Music Program offers places for each student who wishes to develop her musical ability.
-Currently more than two-thirds of students participate in 34 ensembles, including bands, choirs, orchestras and chamber groups.
+Currently, more than two-thirds of students participate in 34 ensembles, including bands, choirs, orchestras and chamber groups.

 What sports can my daughter play at Brisbane Girls Grammar School?

-The School’s sports program currently offers 19 competitive and several non-competitive sporting activities.
+The School’s sports program currently offers 18 competitive and several non-competitive sporting activities.
 The School is a member of the Queensland Girls Secondary Schools Sports Association (QGSSSA) competition and participates in a range of Brisbane club associations.
 In addition, students participate in a comprehensive interhouse sports program, and Strength and Conditioning, Rock Climbing, Yoga and general fitness activities are also offered.

 Girls Grammar coaches include former Olympians and experienced athletes, along with many past students who enjoy maintaining their connection with the School through their continued involvement in school sports.